My research focuses on the intersection of anticolonial politics and development in the second half of the twentieth century.

 “Mexico’s Turn Toward the Third World: Rural Development under President Luis Echeverría,” in México Beyond 1968: Revolutionaries, Radicals, and Repression During the Global Sixties and Subversive Seventies, ed.
 Jaime M. Pensado and Enrique C. Ochoa (Tucson, AZ: The University of Arizona Press, 2018), 113-133.

-I am completing a book manuscript, Insurgent Oaxaca: A History of Indigeneity, Development, and Inequality in the Twentieth Century.
+My book, Oaxaca Resurgent: A History of Indigeneity, Development, and Inequality in the Twentieth Century, is forthcoming from Stanford University Press.
 Insurgent Oaxaca uses the experience of the southern Mexican state as a case study to examine the contested history of indigenous modernization in the Americas.
-The project reframes debates regarding the nature of the Institutional Revolutionary Party’s post-1968 reforms by placing Mexico within an evolving context of decolonization and thirdworldist politics internationally.
+The project reframes debates regarding the nature of the Institutional Revolutionary Party’s post-1968 reforms by placing Mexico within an evolving context of decolonization and Third-Worldist politics internationally.
 I analyze post-World War II indigenous brokers and educators who engaged with transnational discourses of anti-colonialism, education reform, and development initiatives.
 I argue these indigenous actors helped produce two interrelated but distinct outcomes.
 The first resulted in official state multiculturalism that recognized and embraced indigenous difference.
 The second outcome resulted in a politics of indigenous resurgence frequently marshaled against establishment politics.
 As such indigenous difference became a key terrain of politics by the end of the twentieth century with divergent forces deploying it for disparate ends.